Connect with others who understand.

 Endothelin Receptor Antagonists

-Endothelin receptor antagonists work by limiting the amount of endothelin in the blood, which prevents your blood vessels from narrowing.
-Research shows that these medications may slow PAH progression and even reverse damage.
-Per a study in the European Respiratory Journal, these medications have been shown to significantly improve people’s survival with PAH.
+Endothelin receptor antagonists block endothelin, a substance in the blood that causes blood vessels to tighten.
+By lowering endothelin levels, the drugs help keep blood vessels open.
+Research shows that these medications may slow PAH progression and even reverse some damage.
+A study in the European Respiratory Journal found that these drugs significantly improved survival in people with PAH.

 Phosphodiesterase-5 Inhibitors

-Phosphodiesterase-5 (PDE-5) inhibitors work by blocking the PDE-5 enzyme to help regulate blood flow and widen the arteries in the lungs.
-These medications have been shown to improve survival rates and disease outcomes in those with PAH.
+Phosphodiesterase-5 (PDE5) inhibitors work by blocking the PDE5 enzyme to help regulate blood flow and widen the arteries in the lungs.
+These medications have been shown to increase survival and improve symptoms in people with PAH.

 Talk With Others Who Understand